cbquillen/wavenet_experiment/README.md

 Playing with a quick reimplementation of ibab's wavenet.
 You may want to have a look at the readme in [ibab's repo](https://github.com/ibab/tensorflow-wavenet)

+This version uses a single asymmetric Laplace distribution to model the output distribution.

 - requirements:
   - Tensorflow >= 1.0
   - [librosa](https://github.com/librosa/librosa) for audio.